TSignalDev/tsignal-python/docs/api.md

 ```

 ### `@t_slot`
 Marks a method as a slot.
 Slots can be synchronous or asynchronous methods.
-Slots automatically handle thread affinity and can be connected to signals.
+TSignal automatically handles cross-thread invocation—**but only if there is a running event loop**.

 **Usage:**